US long-term mortgage rates fall; 30-year at 4.54 percent

 Continue Reading Below

 Last week's decline followed weeks of increases that pushed long-term loan rates to their highest levels in seven years.
-Mortgage buyer Freddie Mac says the average rate on 30-year, fixed-rate mortgages was 4.54 percent, down from 4.56 percent last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on 30-year, fixed-rate mortgages was 4.54 percent, down from 4.56 percent last week.
 The average benchmark rate has been running at its highest levels since 2011.
 By contrast, the 30-year rate averaged 3.89 percent a year ago.

 The average rate on 15-year, fixed-rate loans dipped to 4.01 percent from 4.06 percent last week.